komsco1234/KOMSCO-DID/README.md

 To construct a valid DID document from an `komsco` DID, the following steps are performed:

-1. Determine  the KOMSCO network identifier ("mainnet", or "testnet").
-If the DID contains no network identifier, then the default is "mainnet".
 1. Invoke the `function getIdentity(uint KIN)` function to KIM for getting `MANAGEMENT` key.
 1. For each returned key address, look up the associated key.
 1. For each `MANAGEMENT` public key hash: